-This is likely why CBD works so well for treating bipolar disorder, and indeed why bipolar and marijuana is such a popular combination.
+This is likely why bipolar and marijuana is such a popular combination.
 Through stimulation of the endocannabinoid receptors, you can effectively mitigate and treat the symptoms of bipolar affective disorder, all without serious side effects.

 Final Thoughts on CBD Oil for Bipolar Disorder

-The idea of using CBD oil for bipolar disorder is a pretty recent thing, but that doesn’t mean that it isn’t incredibly effective.
-Marijuana has been used to treat all kinds of different mental disorders for millennia, even before we really understand what we were actually entertaining.
+The idea of using CBD oil for bipolar disorder is a pretty recent thing, but that doesn’t mean that it can’t be effective.
+Marijuana has been used to treat all kinds of different mental disorders for millennia, even before we really understand how it worked.

 Thanks to CBD’s ability to stimulate and interact with the endocannabinoid system in a unique way, it turns out that CBD is a remarkably effective treatment option for those with bipolar affective disorder.

-It won’t be some kind of miracle cure that makes every better, of course.
-Instead, it can help regulate your mood, ensuring your depressive periods are less sad, and your manic periods less intense.
+It won’t be some kind of miracle cure that makes everything better, of course.
+Instead, it can help regulate your mood, ensuring your depressive periods and your manic periods are less intense.
 It isn’t so much an antidepressant as it as a mood stabilizer and general mental helper.